Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 - Iris-setosa is the smallest in sepal-length, petal-length, and widest in sepal-width
 - Iris-virginica is the largest in sepal-length, petal-length, and  just a bit smaller in width compared to Iris-setosa

-More visualization using the sepal-length is done below:
+More visualization using the sepal-length is shown below:

 ![data outlook](./sepal_length.png)